Early Infant Diagnosis (EID)

-AMS offers DNA-PCR (polymerase chain reaction) testing for Early Infant Diagnosis to babies born to women in HIV care.
+AMS evaluates the health of babies born to HIV-positive women through DNA-PCR (polymerase chain reaction) testing.
 This test enables us to confirm the HIV status of infants as young as 6 weeks of age, rather than waiting for an HIV antibody test at 18 months.
-Staff follow-up on final infection status of these babies after cessation of breastfeeding.
+Staff follow-up on final infection status of these babies after they are weaned off breastfeeding.

-AMS offers a weekly Antenatal Clinic on Thursdays where HIV-positive pregnant women receive comprehensive care, including provision of intermittent preventative treatment (IPT) for diseases such as malaria.
-We prepare mothers for delivery and work through a well-organized referral system with nearby hospitals for the safe delivery of all babies.
+AMS offers a weekly Antenatal Clinic on Thursdays, where HIV-positive pregnant women receive comprehensive care.
+These services include the provision of intermittent preventative treatment (IPT) for diseases such as malaria.
+We prepare mothers for delivery throughout their pregnancy, and work through established referral systems with nearby hospitals to ensure the safe delivery of all babies.